 In September 2015, a circuit court ordered the IMSS to provide a patient with a drug that was not listed in any formulary.
-This precedent is not binding for other cases; however, it may provide a basis for a debate in this regard.
+This precedent is not binding for other cases; however, it has provide a basis for a debate in this regard.

-24 If applicable, what is the competent body for decisions regarding the pricing and reimbursability of medicinal products?
+25 If applicable, what is the competent body for decisions regarding the pricing and reimbursability of medicinal products?

-While the Ministry of Economy is empowered to raise observations in the scheme of self-regulated maximum retail price, the Commission for Drug Price Negotiations, which is made up of several public offices, including
+While the Ministry of Economy is empowered to raise observations in the scheme of self-regulated maximum retail price, the Commission for Drug Price Negotiations, which is made up of several public offices, including the Ministries of Economy and Health, negotiate with the patent holder or licensee to establish a single price of a patented drug for all sales to the public sector.